-Social workers are essential to making society a fairer place.
-They assist individuals, families and children to overcome social and economic challenges in order to flourish in their homes and communities.
+Social workers support individuals and their families to help them thrive within their communities.
+They also work to challenge social injustice and fight for equality for all.
 This qualification will allow you to work as a social worker in New Zealand and overseas - equipping you with the skills to make a positive difference in many people's lives.

-Full- Part- Points Practical element Indicative annual fee2 Programme options time time per degree Location (days approx) Entry criteria 1 Start date Domestic International Bachelor of Social Work 4 Years ins available. are full-time.
+Full- Part- Points Practical element Indicative e annual fee2 Programme options time time per degree Location (days approx) Entry criteria 1 Start date Domestic International Bachelor of Social Work 4 Years lable.
+I-time.
 480 Epsom 120 Undergraduate entry (pg.
-18) 26 Feb 2018 \$5,882 \$27,002 Bachelor of Social Work (Honours) 4 Years optic 480 Epsom 120 Entry is based on grades achieved in Years 1-3 of the BSW programme 26 Feb 2018 As per BSW but final year (Honours) is at postgrad level (approx \$7,253 - \$7,396) As per BSW but final year (Honours) is at postgrad level (approx \$33,080 in 2017) Master of Social Work (Professional) 3 2 Years Part-time study Note that placem 240 Epsom 120 Bachelors degree, or higher qualification, with study in a relevant discipline or subject area (Some grade average criteria apply).
-26 Feb 2018 \$7,250 \$31,509
+18) 4 March 2019 \$6,000 \$28,890 Bachelor of Social Work (Honours) 4 Years study options available. placements are full-time.
+480 Epsom 120 Entry is based on grades achieved in Years 1-3 of the BSW programme 4 March 2019 As per BSW but final year (Honours) is at postgraduate level (approx \$7398-\$7543) As per BSW but final year (Honours) is at postgraduate level (approx \$32,392 in 2018) Master of Social Work (Professional) 3 2 Years Part-time stud 240 Epsom 120 120 Bachelors degree, or higher qualification, with study in a relevant discipline or subject area (Some grade average criteria apply.) \$7,543 \$32,392